Meet The Residents

 Arrival: 5 Nov 2016

 Julianne was originally surrendered to Shy Wolf Sanctuary in Naples, Florida.
-She had been kept as a pet but had become aggressive.
-Shy Wolf had no other lemurs to socialize her with, so they brought her to the Prosimian Sanctuary.
+She had been kept as a pet but became aggressive.
+Shy Wolf had no other lemurs to socialize her with, so they brought her to us.
 Although she was not sure about the other lemurs at first, having never seen others like herself before, she quickly adjusted.
-Julianne even became a surrogate mother to an orphaned lemur, Sour Patch, who arrived just a week after her.
+Julianne even became a foster mother to an orphaned lemur who arrived one week after her.

 Ring-tailed lemur, Lemur catta